briandidthat/flashloan-practice/README.md

 # flashloan-practice
-### just messing around with flashloans to understand them better
+### just messing around with flashloans for research purposes